 Six years ago this month, I was laid off from a job — a great one with a great company — that I had held for six years.

 Why remember something bad?
 Because of the good that came out of it in the months that followed.
-In these trying times of rising joblessness — and rising costs — you may well be wondering about the security of your own job and how you can survive without it.
+During trying times, you may wonder about the security of your job and how you can survive without it.
 Maybe my experience can help you if you have been laid off or may be facing a layoff.

 The summer of 2002 was certainly a time of higher than normal anxiety.
 The terrorist attacks of 9/11 were fresh in our minds and the economy, already bruised before 9/11, became battered in the months afterward.
 My employer, a technical publication with a staff of about 200, had already conducted two rounds of layoffs.
 As the company continued to struggle and cut back on expenses, I suspected my number might come up in the next round.